poplatek/shaftlog/README.md

 lognimbus
 =========

 Secure log transport in clouds.
-Lognimbus is essentially an append-only file synchronization tool designed for accurate and fast synchronization of log files.
+Lognimbus is a secure, highly available, fault tolerant log file synchronization tool.
 Lognimbus handles only the transport of log files to a centralized destination and leaves the processing of the log files for other tools.

 Features
 --------